-I hereby certify that the local law annexed hereto, designated as Local Law No. of 2023 of the (County)(City)(Village)(Village) of Montgomery was duly passed by the Board of Trustees of the Village of Montgomety on, in accordance with the applicable provisions of law.
+I hereby certify that the local law annexed hereto, designated as Local Law No. of 2023 of the (County)(City)(Village)(Village) of Montgomery was duly passed by the Board of Trustees of the Village of Montgomery on , in accordance with the applicable provisions of law.

-2.- (Passage by local legislative body with approval, no disapproval or repassage after disapproval - by the Elective Chief Executive Officer.)
+2. (Passage by local legislative body with approval, no disapproval or repassage after disapproval and was deemed duly adopted approved) (repassed after disapproval) by the (Elective Chief Executive Officer) in accordance with the applicable provisions of law.

-I hereby certify that the local law annexed hereto, designated as local law No. of 20 of the (County)(City)(Village)(Village) of was duly passed by the on 20, and was (approved)(not
+I hereby certify that the local law annexed hereto, designated as local law No. of 20 of the (County)(City)(Village)(Village) of was duly passed by the 20, and was (approved)(not-(Name of Legislative body)